 Recommended Catalysts: Second Wind, Shift, Adrenaline / Chronosurge

 Second Wind is kind of a no-brainer.
 You don’t have cooldowns, so Brain Juice is pointless, and you don’t really have big turns for Regenergy or Might.
 Second Wind gives you some sustain, which you need, and it’s likely you’ll have a sprint turn somewhere just to keep pace with your tethered targets.
 Quark is very positioning-heavy; in fact, that’s most of what you do.
 Accordingly, we take Adrenaline against teams with CC so we can be sure to maintain our position.
 Against teams without CC, we can run Chronosurge instead.
 Finally, Quark is a rare case where I wouldn’t take Fade, since your tethers will show your position anyway.
 Go with Shift and make use of that extra 1 square of range to access a safe spot that ideally maintains both tethers.

 - Forceful Strike (2) – Gaia’s (3) – Nothing (0) – Journey (3) – Chosen (2)

-Situationally, something like Karmic Aftershocks might be decent on the ultimate, but generally you want to run Gaia’s Chosen.
+As noted, situationally, something like Karmic Aftershocks might be decent on the ultimate, but generally you want to run Gaia’s Chosen for the reasons stated.
 I also think Gaia’s Blessing is a clear choice on her 2.
-Close to Greatness may seem OK, but you aren’t usually adjacent to the targets you’re healing (as you need to position to hit multiple allies if possible, which means you’re often in an in-between position sort of a couple squares away from each), so it’s maybe a +2 or +1 — not worth it.
+Some people take Close to Greatness, but that mod isn’t nearly as good.
+You aren’t usually adjacent to the targets you’re healing (as you need to position to hit multiple allies if possible, which means you’re often in an in-between position sort of a couple squares away from each), so it’s maybe a +2 or +1 — not worth it.

 Recommended Catalysts: Brain Juice, Regroup, Probe